TheDataLeek/website/college/interpolation/index.md

 If more points were used (i.e. the entire dataset, or even a much larger dataset) we would be able to estimate these points with much higher accuracy, because as it is 3 points is just too little.

 The shapes of the generated curves are very similar.
-Both curve toward the true points, ending on the polynomial as $$x \to 2010$$, however this can again be attributed to the fact that our dataset is so small.
+Both curve toward the true points, ending on the polynomial as  $$ x \to 2010 $$ , however this can again be attributed to the fact that our dataset is so small.
 A larger dataset would produce a polynomial that would actually stick to the data.

 *The implementations of the Lagrangian Polynomial and the Newton polynomial are not very efficient.
 They will not scale, and should only be used for a limited set of points.*